 Respond to your insurance company’s requests in a timely manner, within their specified deadlines.
 Carefully consider what medical and health information you agree to allow the insurer to share with your employer and others involved in your claim.
 The insurer does have an obligation to respect your privacy rights.

 5. Stick with It.

 The biggest mistake you can make is to abandon your long-term disability claim prematurely.
 The claims process can be difficult and the delays and complexities may lead you to want to abandon the process, particularly because this is happening when you are unwell and at your most vulnerable, making it a very difficult process to navigate successfully without assistance and guidance.
 Seeking legal advice and representation can help you to navigate this process, and ensure that you have help each step of the way.

 We are here to help navigate the long-term disability claim process.
-Consult one of our experienced Disability lawyers at Raven, Cameron, Ballantyne and Yazbeck LLP if you are considering making a claim for disability benefits or if your disability claim for benefits has been denied.
+Consult one of our experienced Long Term Disability lawyers at Raven, Cameron, Ballantyne and Yazbeck LLP if you are considering making a claim for disability benefits or if your disability claim for benefits has been denied.

 [This article is for informational purposes only and does not constitute legal advice, which cannot be given without consideration of your individual circumstances.]